 By Miyoung Kim

-The contest between the $250 million Korean minnow and the $270 billion U.S. titan illustrates how small firms can outwit lumbering technology majors like Microsoft Corp, which has been criticized for being too slow to transfer its great advantage in office software to mobile platforms.
+The contest between the $250 million Korean minnow and the $270 billion U.S. titan illustrates how small firms can outwit lumbering technology majors like Microsoft Corp(NSQ:MSFT), which has been criticised for being too slow to transfer its great advantage in office software onto mobile platforms.

 The global smartphone market is seen growing to nearly 1 billion units this year, with those operating on the Android system accounting for around 70 percent, according to analysts' estimates.

-Infraware's Polaris Office app has become the most popular mobile office product since it launched in 2011, on the back of pre-installment deals with major Android carriers such as Samsung Electronics Co Ltd, LG Electronics Inc and HTC Corp, which pay license fees to the Korean firm.
+Infraware's Polaris Office app has become the most popular mobile office product since it launched in 2011, on the back of pre-installment deals with major Android carriers such as Samsung Electronics Co Ltd, LG Electronics Inc and HTC Corp.

 It has logged 500 million unit sales so far, or about 5.4 copies every second worldwide.
 Installed on more than 60 percent of all Android devices, it is also one of the top-ranked business apps in the iTunes app store, selling for $12.99.

 Now Infraware plans to offer a new, cloud-based version of Polaris for free across all platforms, throwing down the gauntlet to Microsoft's Office 365.
 Currently the only cloud-based office solution that works on all platforms from Windows desktop to Android and iPhone, Office 365 costs either $9.99 a month or $99.99 for an annual subscription.